andriusstank/downhill/doc/docs/intro/part2.md

 Thats it!
 That's all we need to evaluate in reverse mode.

-## Discussion

 ## Evaluation

 Evaluating `Expr` directly is inefficient -- we should recover sharing information first.
-Still, it gives `Expr` precise semantics, so let's do it anyways.
+Anyways, let's see what needs to be evaluated first.

 `Expr a da v dv` represents a function `a -> v`, so it's natural to give it a `TensorMul` instance.
 The code writes itself: